|

 Be objective

-Avoid bias or critical judgment.
-Express all information in
+Avoid bias or judgment.
+Express information in

 a neutral tone.
 Do not write from a subjective or biased point